chriskonnertz/Jobs/README.md

     $jobs->run();
 ```

 > If your application is built on top of Laravel, you will have access to an Artisan command: `php artisan jobs` This command will call `Jobs::run()` to execute the jobs.
-Therefore you can add a Cron job to start the command, for example `10 * * * * php /var/www/laravel/artisan jobs`.
-This will execute the Artisan command every ten minutes.
+Therefore you can add a Cron job to start the command, for example `1 * * * * php /var/www/laravel/artisan jobs`.
+This will execute the Artisan command every minute.
 We recommend to run the Cron job every minute.

 ## Methods of the jobs manager